Jaysyn904/NWNDS/README.md

 12 Athasian animal companions, with more to come.

+Custom Mount system.
+Mounted combat from an erdlu?
+Yes you can!

 70+ Athasian poisons integrated into the the PRC's poisoncrafting system.

 Custom Overworld Map System with over 240k square kilometers of Athasian terrain to explore.